com-480-data-visualization/com-480-project-TastingViz/README.md

 - The search currently limits the maximum displayed matching recipes to 60 to avoid performance issues.
 - Image results depend on the quality of the Unsplash API responses and keyword extraction accuracy.
 - Additional culinary data layers and user customization options can be added to enhance learning and exploration.
-- Improving performance and UX for very large recipe datasets.
+- For more details, please view our process book.

 ## Main Links: